 Considered to be one of the most versatile photographers in India, Sam Mohan also works as a filmmaker.
 After completing an MA in Photography & Digital Imaging at the University of Sunderland, England, he co-founded Yolk in 2008, a creative studio based in Bangalore.
 Both his commercial and personal work is concerned with championing the Indian aesthetic, both nationally and worldwide.

 Sophie Soobramanien uses original and found footage to explore dissociative tendencies of mind and body.
 Concerned with the body, rhythm and feeling, she tries to break down the influence of culture and media on identity and the inevitable separation and revelation of our digital selves.
 She is currently based in North East England.

 Tarık Töre is a visual artist based in Istanbul.
 His paintings bring together historical characters of different eras in crowded settings resembling protests and parades within a timeless space.
 Töre graduated from Mimar Sinan University, Faculty of Fine Arts, Painting department in 2013.
-His first solo exhibition Whellkom was recently held at Pilot Gallery, Istanbul.
+His first solo exhibition Whellkom was held at Pilot Gallery, Istanbul in 2018.